Ch3ram13/celeoworks/_posts/2020-01-16-if-i-could-essay.markdown

 *Love as if you've never been hurt, and dance as though no one's watching.*

-(Submitted on January 16th, 1999, apparently in response to an 8th grade Language Arts assignment that required me to use, and place in bold font, specific vocabulary words.)
+(Written on January 16th, 1999, apparently in response to an 8th grade Language Arts assignment that required me to use, and place in bold font, specific vocabulary words.)